Homemade Light Box for Tracing

 String the Lights

-Once you have cut out the plywood bottom, tape down LED lights in place and feed their wires through a 1/2 inch hole.
+After the plywood bottom has been cut out, tape down L.E.D. lights and run their wires through a 1/2-inch hole.

 Add the Frosted Plexiglas